Want to know more about Costa Rica? Here are 25 Interesting Facts about Costa Rica that you probably didn’t know before reading this!

 - The national anthem of Costa Rica is played daily on most radio stations at 7 AM

 - Costa Ricans often refer to their significant others as their “Media Naranja”, meaning the other half of their orange

-- Men in Costa Rica express appreciation for beauty by whistling, complementing, or staring
+- Many men in Costa Rica express appreciation for beauty by whistling, complementing, or staring

 - Until a few years ago, wearing shorts was a sign of disrespect